pingcap/tiup/doc/user/mirrors.md

 # Build a private mirror

-When building a private cloud, it is common to use an isolated network environment where the official mirror of TiUP is not accessible, so we provide a solution for building a private mirror, which is mainly implemented by the mirrors component, which can also be used for offline deployment.
+When building a private cloud, it is common to use an isolated network environment where the official mirror of TiUP is not accessible, so we provide a solution for building a private mirror, which is mainly implemented by the mirror component, which can also be used for offline deployment.

 ## Mirrors component introduction

-First, let's look at the `mirrors' help file.
+First, let's look at the `mirror' help file.

 ```bash
 $ tiup mirror --help